Domestic rabbit

-The domestic rabbit (Oryctolagus cuniculus domesticus) is the domesticated form of the European rabbit.
+The domestic rabbit (Oryctolagus cuniculus domesticus) is the domesticated form and subspecies of the European rabbit.
 There are hundreds of rabbit breeds originating from all over the world.
 Rabbits were first domesticated and used for food and fur by the Romans.
 Rabbits may be housed inside, but the idea of the domestic rabbit as a house companion, a so-called house rabbit (similar to a house cat), was only strongly promoted starting with publications in the 1980s.
 Rabbits can be trained to use a litter box and taught to come when called, but require exercise and can damage a house or injure themselves if it has not been suitably prepared, based on their innate need to chew.
-Accidental interactions between pet rabbits and wild rabbits, while seemingly harmless, are strongly discouraged due to the species' different temperaments as well as wild rabbits potentially carrying diseases.
+Accidental interactions between pet rabbits and wild rabbits, while seemingly harmless, have been strongly discouraged due to the species' different temperaments as well as wild rabbits potentially carrying diseases.

 Unwanted pet rabbits sometimes end up in animal shelters, especially after the Easter season.
 In 2017, they were the United States' third most abandoned pet.
 Some of them go on to be adopted and become family pets in various forms.
-Because their wild counterparts have become invasive in Australia, pet rabbits are banned in the state of Queensland.
-Domestic rabbits — bred for generations under human supervision to be docile — lack survival instincts, and perish in the wild if they are abandoned or escape from captivity.
+Because their wild counterparts have become invasive in Australia, pet rabbits are banned in the state of Queensland and the Northern Territory.
+Domestic rabbits bred for generations under human supervision to be docile will be less able to care or fend for themselves, if they are abandoned or escape from captivity.

 Domestic rabbits are raised as livestock for their meat, wool (in the case of the Angora breeds) and/or fur.
 They are also kept as pets and used as laboratory animals.
 Specific breeds are used in different industries; Rex rabbits, for example, are commonly raised for their fur, Californians are commonly raised for meat and New Zealands are commonly used in animal testing for their nearly identical appearance.
 Aside from the commercial or pet application, rabbits are commonly raised for exhibition at shows.